laura-hbl/impression-tracking-microservice/README.md

    ```bash
    mvn spring-boot:run
    ```
-5. The impression-tracking microservice will run on `http://localhost:8081` and the redis server listen on port 9090.
+5. The impression-tracking microservice will run on `http://localhost:8081` and gRPC calls will be received on port 9090.

 ## API Endpoints